sherlock-audit/2023-02-gmx/README.md

 After the initial setup:

 - Only the Timelock contract should have the RoleAdmin role
+- - New roles can be granted by timelock admins with a time delay
 - System values should only be set using the Config contract
 - No EOA should have a Controller role
 - Config keepers and timelock admins could potentially disrupt regular operation through the disabling of features, incorrect setting of values, whitelisting malicious tokens, abusing the positive price impact value, etc